What Is Schema Markup?

 URL Inspection Tool

 View the reports under the Enhancements section of the Google Search Console (left menu).
-Google will show you details about various features such as Logos, Products, Sitelinks searchbox and many more.
+Google will show you details about features such as Logos, Products, Sitelinks search box, and many more.

-Structured data is important for SEO and it is something you will need to consider sooner or later if you want to stay in synch with modern SEO practices.
+Structured data is essential for SEO, and you will need to consider it sooner or later if you want to stay in sync with modern SEO practices.